You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 [18:36]

+Here with me, yes.
 Well, here with me, yes, yeah.
-But if you and I go out in the street and you and me start arguing and fighting with each other, then where's the selflessness?
+But if you and mine go out in the street and you and me start arguing and fighting with each other, then where's the selflessness?
 Is it still there?
 Maybe, maybe not.
 So the selflessness in the real world is when in the real world we're in harmony and in love with each other, then it's selfless.
 Then it's a selfless world.
-Now, when you talk about how do we take this out of this room into the real world, the way you take it is by practicing selflessly.
+Now when you talk about how do we take this out of this room into the real world, the way you take it is by practicing selflessly.
 How do you practice selflessly?
 How do you practice selflessly?
 How do I practice selflessly?
 We walk out the door and we continue to study the self.
 Now, if we study the self a little, it's not yet selfless study.
-But if you can totally, if you and I can totally, in this room or outside this room, if we can totally study the self in our family and work situations, then that selflessness starts to manifest, starts to realize itself in those situations.
+But if you can totally, if you and I can totally in this room or outside this room, if we can totally study the self in our family and work situations, then that selflessness starts to

+manifest, starts to realize itself in those situations.
 If you're in this room here, and any of you are not totally experiencing what's happening to you and studying what's happening to you, if you're not studying the self right in this room right now, then your practice is not selfless.
-If you're having yourself out in front, then your self is in the back.
+If you don't have yourself right in front, then your self is in the back.
 Yes.
-You really have to let yourself in order to be selfless.
-And you become more aware of expressing more of your own faults, and you start seeing more of others' faults, even though they're not nothing.
 Yes.
 Well, that's one story.
 If you don't like yourself, how can you be selfless?

-Okay, so did you hear what she said?
+Okay.
+So, did you hear what you said?
 If you don't like yourself, how can you be selfless?
 Well, first of all, when you say if you don't like yourself, does that mean you dislike yourself?
-Well, what I mean is just not becoming more aware.
-Okay, as I become more aware, I start, as I become more conscious, I become more aware of my faults, my non-virtue.
+Okay.
+As I become more aware, as I become more conscious, I become more aware of my faults, my non-virtue.
 Okay?
 This is a normal part of this process.
 That's called bringing the non-virtue that's in the back out in front.
-Or the other way we say, it's called turning around and looking at the non-virtue back there.
+Or the other way we say it's called turning around and looking at the non-virtue back there.
 Okay?
 That's a normal part of this process.
 Are you finding this is okay?
 So she's right.
 As you do this kind of meditation practice, you start to notice your non-virtue.
 You start to notice a lot of it.
 And that is good that you notice a lot of it.
 It's not good itself.

 What's good is that you notice it.
 And it's painful to notice it.
 It's not good that it's painful to notice it, but maybe it is good that it's painful to notice it.
 But anyway, it is painful to see our own non-virtue.
 However, that is part of it.
-Not because especially that's you know, more important than other things, but that's part of what we have to notice is our own non-virtue, and it is painful to notice it.
-That's right.
-Okay?
-Now, she said something about not liking it.
-Now, wait a minute.
-That part, we differ, Greek.
-We differ, okay?
-I didn't say don't like the non-virtue.
-I said notice it.
-Admit it.
-Let it come out in front and study it.
-Love the non-virtue.
-Don't like it.
-If you like it, fine.
-But I'm not saying to like it.
-I'm saying to love it.
-You don't necessarily like your kids when they're doing certain things.
-Or you don't like what they're doing.
-Right?
-You're not supposed to like it when they hit each other with hammers.
-You don't have to like that.
+Not because especially that's, you know... more important than other things but that's part of what we have to notice is our own non-virtue and it is painful to notice it that's right okay now she said something about not liking it now wait a minute that part we differ agree we differ okay I didn't say don't like the non-virtue I said notice it admit it let it come out in front and study it love the non-virtue don't like it if you like it fine I'm not saying to like it, I'm saying to love it.
+You don't necessarily like your kids when they're doing certain things, or you don't like what they're doing, right?
+You're not supposed to like it when they, like, hit each other with hammers.

-But you have to love them.
-You have to teach them.
-You have to be close to them.
-When they have hammers in their hands, you have to get close to them and disarm them. in a loving way.
+You don't have to like that, but you have to love them.
+You have to teach them, you have to be close to them.
+When they have hammers in their hands, you have to get close to them and disarm them.
+In a loving way.
 If you disarm them roughly, they're going to learn violence around hammers.
 If you lovingly disarm them in a way that they understand the disadvantages of using hammers, this is called love.
 So you love the appearance of everything.
-You love everything, love everything, and everything will tell you its secret.
+You love everything.
+You love everything.
+And everything will tell you its secret.
 And also your non-virtue will illuminate you.
 But it's difficult to look at your non-virtue.
-Or if you stay present with this process, your non-virtue will come out in front. where you can see it.
-If you don't stay present and let it out in front, it will act along the periphery of your life, unconsciously, in a much worse way than it'll ever act right in front of you.
+Or if you stay present with this process, your non-virtue will come out in front where you can see it.
+If you don't stay present and let it out in front, it will act along the periphery of your life unconsciously in a much worse way than it will ever act right in front of you.

 [25:01]

 But if you can get it out and study it, it won't act at all.
 It'll be there, but it will lose its power.
 But this is not pleasant work.
 This is very dirty, slimy work.
 It's unpleasant to look at our own non-virtue.
 However, our own non-virtue, when we stay present with it and lovingly care for it, has a tremendous benefit, tremendously illuminating and also makes us appreciate other people's virtues greatly.
 It's a highly enlightening process to study our own non-virtue.
 And it's very difficult.
 And to study non-virtue is quite selfless.
-And the more selfless you are in your study of your non-virtue, studying your non-virtue is pretty selfless right off, and the more you get into it, the more selfless it gets.
-And when it finally gets completely selfless, then your whole practice is selfless.
+And the more selfless you are in your study of your non-virtue, studying your non-virtue is pretty selfless right off.
+And the more you get into it, the more selfless it gets.
+And when it finally gets completely selfless... then your whole practice is selfless.

 [26:05]